 Whether you’re free from yourself or just catering for a free from guest, festive party planning is hard work!
 That’s why I’ve decided to give you an early Christmas present… a guide on how to plan your very own free from Christmas party!
+Looking for gluten free party food you can buy in the supermarket?
+Click here.

 The wonderfully diverse Christmas free from range at Tescos made me realise that a Christmas party with finger food that makes you drool a little, is no longer off limits to anybody who’s gluten free or dairy free!
 Don’t forget to tell all your friends and relatives that there really is no excuse to invite you over anymore… free from should easily be on the menu in every household!